 You’ve just sat down at a blackjack table in a Canadian casino.
 The dealer greets you warmly, the cards start flying, and suddenly you’re wondering: should I tip?
 How much?
 When?
 Nobody posts these rules on the wall, yet everyone else seems to know what they’re doing.
+You might even start thinking about related questions, like how much to tip casino hosts, especially if you’re planning to stay and play longer.

 Why Casino Workers Depend on Tips

 The reality?
 Casino work is service work.
 The same social contract that has you leaving 15 to 20 percent at a restaurant should apply when someone deals you cards for two hours straight.
+And yes, that same mindset applies when considering how much to tip casino hosts who arrange comps or special treatment.

 Tipping at the Tables

 Most players tip between 15 and 25 percent of their initial buy-in over the course of their session.
 Bought in for $200 and played for three hours?
 Somewhere between $30 and $50 would be typical.
 Lost your stake in twenty minutes?
 A $10 or $20 tip still shows appreciation without breaking your already-bruised bankroll.
+These norms differ from how much to tip casino hosts, which usually depends on comps received.

 A rough benchmark: $5 per hour at the table keeps you in good standing, though players at higher-stakes tables often tip more generously.
 Nobody’s keeping score, but dealers do remember faces—both the generous ones and the stingy ones.